Ape/samsungctl/README.md

 | KEY_DTV           | TV Source    |
 | KEY_HDMI          | HDMI Source  |

+Please note that some codes are different on the 2016+ TVs.
+For example, `KEY_POWEROFF` is `KEY_POWER` on the newer TVs.

 References
 ----------
 I did not reverse engineer the control protocol myself and samsungctl is not